reginald-ogk/text-file-analyzer/README.md

-Python File Stats
+Text File Analyzer

-A simple Python script that reads a text file and reports:
+A simple Python project that analyzes text files and directories.

+Features:
+- Analyze a single text file for:
   - number of lines
   - number of words
   - number of characters (excluding spaces and newlines)
+- Analyze all .txt files in a directory and report:
+  - per-file statistics
+  - total lines, words, characters
+  - total number of files processed

+This project focuses on practicing:
+- file handling
+- directory traversal
+- string processing
-This project is focused on practicing file handling, string processing, and basic error handling in Python.
+- basic error handling